jamesramsay100/one-word-book-club/summaries/Tlön, Uqbar, Orbis Tertius.md

 Tlön, Uqbar, Orbis Tertius

 ## Long summary
-Bioy Casares, the author of the novel "The Book of Sand," is a man who, in his spare time, researches the history of the world.
-He is also a man who, in his spare time, writes a novel.
-I found a book by a German theologian that I had never heard of, and it was about a country I had never heard of.
-Tlön is a language of the southern hemisphere.
-The Tlön-Uqbarah of Gunnar Erfjord is a story of a secret society that invented a country.
-The society's name was Tlön, and the country was called Uqbarah.
-The society's members were called Tlön-Uqbarah.
-The society       The novel is about a law student who becomes a vigilante, and who is eventually killed.
-The author of this novel is a genius.
+A mirror is a mirror, and a mirror is a mirror.       tlön is a language of the south hemisphere, and the north hemisphere is a language of the north hemisphere.
+I'm not a big fan of the book, but I think it's a good introduction to the subject.
+I will say, though, that I think it's a little too short.
+I would have liked to have seen more of the history of the philosophy of science, and I think the book would have been better         I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician.
+I'm a mathematician      Bahadur is a  foolish  man, but his  foolishness  is  a  foolishness  that  is  a  foolishness  that  is  a  foolishness   The book is a good read, but it's a bit too long for my tastes.

 ## Short summary

 ## One word summary
-"The Book of Sand" is a novel about
+I think it's a great book.
+It's